rlogiacco/CircularBuffer/README.md

 > Please note this does **NOT** make the library _interrupt safe_, but it does help its usage in interrupt driven firmwares.

+## Examples

+Multiple examples are available in the `examples` folder of the library:

+ * [CircularBuffer.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/CircularBuffer/CircularBuffer.ino) shows how you can use the library to create a continous averaging of the most recent readings
+ * [EventLogging.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/EventLogging/EventLogging.ino) focuses on dumping the buffer when it becomes full and printing the buffer contents periodically at the same time
+ * [Object.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Object/Object.ino) is meant to demonstrate how to use the buffer to store dynamic structures
+ * [Queue.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Queue/Queue.ino) is a classical example of a queue, or a FIFO data structure
+ * [Stack.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Stack/Stack.ino) on the other end shows how to use the library to represent a LIFO data structure
+ * [Struct.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Struct/Struct.ino) answer to the question _can this library store structured data?_

+## Limitations

+The maximum capacity allowed by the library is `65535`, but I hardly believe this library will be the real limit: you'll hit the memory limits of your microcontroller much earlier.

 ------------------------
 ## CHANGE LOG

 ### 1.3.0 (upcoming)
-* Slightly reduced both flash and heap footprint
+* Slightly reduced both flash and heap footprint (thanks to @Erlkoenig90)
-* Introduced per instance control over index data type
+* Introduced _instance based_ control over index data type (thanks to @Erlkoenig90)
-* Replaces method `capacity()` in favour of the constant instance attribute `capacity`
+* Replaced method `capacity()` in favour of the constant instance attribute `capacity`
-* Adds the `EventLogging` and `Interrupts` examples
+* Added the `EventLogging` and `Interrupts` examples
+* Dropped the `CIRCULAT_BUFFER_XS` _macro switch_ in favor of automatic index type identification (thanks to @Erlkoenig90)

 ### 1.2.0
 * Added interrupt related macro switch `CIRCULAR_BUFFER_INT_SAFE`